Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Introduction

-This contribution describes a general-purpose quantitizing-type mixed methods framework --- henceforth, QMM --- where the qualitative coding of (e.g. textual) data into a fixed number of categorical or numerical variables is followed by quantitative modeling of these inferred variables.
-This is sometimes also spelled "quantizing" \parencite[][]{fetters_achieving_2013,hesse-biber_mixed_2010,sandelowski_quantitizing_2009}.
-It is a design where the research questions are answered primarily based on the results of the quantification step (e.g. a statistical model), not the data annotation step.
-"Quantitization" is used here to distinguish the process of annotating data with the explicit purpose of subsequent rigorous quantification, from annotation for any other purposes.
-"Coding" is indeed frequently used in many domains, but unhelpfully also has many other meanings.
+This contribution advocates for a general-purpose quantitizing-type mixed methods research design (henceforth, QD), consisting of converting each systematically unitized data point (e.g., sentence) into a fixed number of predetermined categorical or numerical variables, followed by statistical modeling of the inferred variables (which is common in some disciplines but not widely so in H\&SS).
+The terminological variability surrounding this approach necessitates a brief overview.
+"Quantitization" or "quantizing" \parencite[][]{fetters_achieving_2013,hesse-biber_mixed_2010,sandelowski_quantitizing_2009} is a useful term to distinguish the process of annotating data with the explicit purpose of subsequent quantification --- from annotation for any other purposes.
+"Coding" is also frequently used, but unhelpfully also has many other meanings.
+This qualitative conversion step may range from quick annotation to in-depth critical or discourse analysis of every unit of data \parencite{fofana_applying_2020,banha_quantitizing_2022}, and can be quite labor-intensive.
+Importantly, the research question is answered primarily based on the results of the quantification step (e.g. a statistical model), and not the data annotation step, nor by simply looking at the coded variables (as is common in some quasi-quantifying fields).